kidino/Git-Deploy-ELB/README.md

 I created this library to help update the codes in instances under a specific Elastic Load Balancer in AWS.
 While you can easily create a hook in your Git repo (GitHub or GitLab), the problem starts when you are using Auto-Scaling.
 With Auto-Scaling, you don't know that IP addresses of your instances.

-This this library, what you can do is create a hook to trigger a script in a dedicated machine.
+With this library, what you can do is create a hook to trigger a script in a dedicated machine.
 And then, have that script trigger a script in the instances.

 To use this, your instances must have public IP addresses.